LeandroGCruzP/switch-sun-lune/README.md

-# Switch Sun vs Moon!
+# Switch Sun and Moon!

 ## 🏁 Objetive 🏁